 These settings activated per your private VLAN

-When activated, each setup is applied to all devices in your VLAN network.
+Each activation applies to all devices in your VLAN network.
 You cannot separate any devices.

-Who can use these services?
+Who can use these services? #

-Please read important definitions in this article and determine if any option is for you or not, then use the link at the bottom of this article to submit the request form.
+Please read the important definitions in this article and determine if any option is for you or not, then use the link at the bottom of this article to submit the request form.

-Intrusion setup is already activated on our hotspot (visitor and Member network that you connect with your email/PIN) and meeting room LAN wired connections.
+Intrusion setup is already activated on our hotspot (visitor and member network that you connect with your email/PIN) and meeting room LAN wired connections.

-Intrusion Prevention and Detections (IPS/IDS)
+Intrusion Prevention and Detection (IPS/IDS) #

-• Default is OFF for custom VLANs (ex. private offices).
+- Default is OFF for custom VLANs (ex. private offices).

-What Are IPS and IDS?
+What Are IPS and IDS? #

-• Intrusion Detection System (IDS): Monitors network traffic for suspicious activity.
+- Intrusion Detection System (IDS): Monitors network traffic for suspicious activity.

-• Intrusion Prevention System (IPS): Similar to IDS but also takes proactive steps to block detected threats.
+- Intrusion Prevention System (IPS): similar to IDS but also takes proactive steps to block detected threats.
 We directly block these threats in West Quay Offices once setup is made for your network.

-Why Are IPS and IDS Important?
+Why are IPS and IDS important? #

 Compliance: Helps meet security standards and regulatory requirements (PCI-DSS, HIPAA, etc.).